Microsoft New Commerce Experience (NCE)

 While being already equipped with flexible billing rule customization and automation capabilities, Work 365 has taken steps to ensure that any new billing challenges that arise out of the new NCE implementation will not be a cause of concern for any CSPs powered by Work 365.

-By enabling better control of pricing, Work 365 empowers CSPs to embrace change without worrying about configuring billing changes for end customers.
-With streamlined accounting and revenue visibility features, Work 365 ensures peace of mind for CSPs while at the same time empowering sales to adapt NCE in their strategies to acquire new customers and improve relationships with existing ones.
+By enabling better control of pricing, Work 365 empowers MSPs to embrace change without worrying about configuring billing changes for end customers.
+With streamlined accounting and revenue visibility features, Work 365 ensures peace of mind for MSPs while at the same time empowering sales to adapt NCE in their strategies to acquire new customers and improve relationships with existing ones.

 With the digital economy rising above all expectations there is a huge demand from consumers for digital-friendly services.
 Fueled by events like the COVID-19 pandemic, there is a fundamental need for businesses to invest and incorporate the best technology solutions in their operations to sustain their market competence.
 As more businesses race to embrace technology innovations, market leaders like Microsoft have contributed significantly to enabling them in meeting their digital goals faster.
 MSPs play an important role in this transition as well by becoming the front-face and partner for thousands of businesses as they take their digital journey to the next level.

 Work 365 is committed to understanding the unique needs of the MSPs’ business while at the same time remaining compliant with pricing and regulatory changes made by Microsoft.
 This allows us to help our customers offer the most competitive and risk-free cloud services to their end customers with transparent invoicing.